elastic/integrations/packages/oracle/docs/README.md

 This integration is for ingesting Audit Trail logs from Oracle Databases.

 The integration expects an *.aud audit file that is generated from Oracle Databases by default.
-If this has been disabled then please see the https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/introduction-to-auditing.html#GUID-8D96829C-9151-4FA4-BED9-831D088F12FF[Oracle Database Audit Trail Documentation].
+If this has been disabled then please see the [Oracle Database Audit Trail Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/introduction-to-auditing.html#GUID-8D96829C-9151-4FA4-BED9-831D088F12FF).

 ## Compatibility